UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_3.md

 **You are expected to hand in this code and answers to the questions in your separate document.**
 ```

--   Download the script *model.py*.
-You will also need *functions.py*, which you downloaded previously.
+-   For this exercise you will need the scripts *model.py* and *functions.py*.

 -   A detailed description of the model is given in *Chapter 20* of the [Gary Parker e-book](http://hydrolab.illinois.edu/people/parkerg//morphodynamics_e-book.htm?q=people/parkerg/morphodynamics_e-book.htm).
 Open this document (downloadable as a word document) and use it to identify the different parts of the script _model.py_.
 Look through the different functions called in this script and try understand what is going on.